-- the financial statements of the company and group on pages 34 to 75. that comprise the statement of financial position as at 30 June 2016, the statement of comprehensive revenue and expense, statement of changes in equity and statement of cash flows for the year ended on that date and the notes to the financial statements that include accounting policies and other explanatory information; and - the performance information of the company and group on pages 28 to 31.
+- the financial statements of the company and group on pages 34 to 75. that comprise the company of financial position as at 30 June 2016, the statement of comprehensive revenue and expense, statement of changes in city and ment of cash flows for the year ended on that date and the notes to the financial statements that include accounting policies and our planatory information; and - the performance information of the company and group on pages 28 to 31.